erick805/rickylau-dev/content/blog/visualnyc/index.md

 ![](./visualnyc-search.png)

 **Search**: Need to find a specific place, restaurant, or meet up spot?
-Use our search feature to to pinpoint your location in any borough in Greater NYC Area.
+Use our search feature to pinpoint your location in any borough in Greater NYC Area.

 ---